-The following blog post was written by our interns, Brady Gray and Mauria Ferrell.
+The following blog post was written in collaboration with our interns, Brady Gray and Mauria Ferrell.

 "I Bonds" have been in the news lately as a high yielding perfectly save savings vehicle.
 Do you need them in your portfolio?
 Let's talk about it.

 A Series I Savings Bond is a savings bond issued by the U.S. Treasury.
 The interest it pays is determined by two things: a fixed rate for the life of the bond and the inflation rate calculated twice a year.
 Once you purchase the bond, it will earn interest for 30 years, unless you cash out of it before then.

 As of May 23rd 2022, the current fixed rate on I Bonds is 0%.
 The inflation rate is 4.81% for six months, or 9.62% annualized.
 The interest is a combination of a fixed rate and an inflation rate.
 If purchased before November 1st, 2022, the interest rate will stay at 4.81% for the first six months that the bond is held.
 An individual can buy up to $10,000 worth of bonds annually and you can purchase an additional $5,000 with your tax refund.
 There are a few ways to exceed this limit, but for all practical purposes, this is the limit.